Will Trump Close the Deal to End Afghanistan's Long War?

 The Taliban delegation in Doha has always insisted there is no cease-fire without a deal, and no deal without a full withdrawal.
 But they too are also facing a weary and impatient fighting force that was disappointed by the derailing of talks in September.

-And for most Afghans, the fresh confusion Trump has thrown into the peace process isn’t likely to change much.
+U.S. negotiators are seeking a “reduction in violence” against both U.S. and Afghan forces, a senior administration official told TIME on Thursday, conceding that push goes beyond what the Taliban agreed to before talks fell apart.
+“The reduction in violence discussion has definitely widened and it does involve the Afghans as well,” she said, speaking anonymously to discuss the sensitive negotiations.

+She also confirmed Afghan officials’ assertions that Trump wants the Afghan government to be more involved in the peace process, but would not comment directly on whether Trump had pledged to keep U.S. troops in Afghanistan.
+“We are constantly evaluating our troop force levels,” she said.
+“President Trump has been clear (that) he would like to bring it down…but he’s also not going to do something that is going to threaten the American people or the American homeland.”
+When asked if the Taliban would accept keeping a small number of U.S. forces in the country, she replied: “We think the Taliban also would like a peace agreement.”

+So would most people in Afghanistan.
 “One of the real frustrations in the last year is that the talks have been going on, but for many in the countryside, it feels like the fighting has escalated,” says Kate Clark, co-director of the Kabul-based Afghanistan Analysts Network.
 “From the Taliban or the Afghan government and U.S. side … from airstrikes and night raids.
 And there’s no accountability for any of it.”

 This appears in the December 16, 2019 issue of TIME.